Arabian Sea: Islands

-Socotra, also spelled Soqotra, is the largest island, being part of a small archipelago of four islands.
+Socotra, also spelled Soqotra, is the sea's largest island, part of an archipelago of four islands under Yemeni jurisdiction.
 It lies some 240 km east of the Horn of Africa and 380 km south of the Arabian Peninsula.
+The entire island is a UNESCO World Heritage Site, on account of its exceptional biodiversity, with "37% of Socotra’s 825 plant species, 90% of its reptile species and 95% of its land snail species [not occurring] anywhere else in the world".
+Many of these species are threatened or endangered.

-Masirah and the five Khuriya Muriya Islands are islands off the southeastern coast of Oman.
+Masirah and the five Khuriya Muriya Islands lie off the southeastern coast of Oman.